JevaughnNewman/Target-E-Commerce-Sales-Data-Project/README.md

 Fact Table: Order_items
-    **Description: This table captures detailed transactional data for each item in an order.
+    Description: This table captures detailed transactional data for each item in an order.
 It serves as the central fact table for our analysis

   Key Columns:
-    ** order_item_id: Unique identifier (Primary Key) for each item in an order ** order_id: Links the item to the corresponding order.
+    - order_item_id: Unique identifier (Primary Key) for each item in an order.

+    - order_id: Links the item to the corresponding order.

-    ** product_id: Identifies the product sold.
+    - product_id: Identifies the product sold.

-    ** price: The price of the item.
+    - price: The price of the item.

-    ** freight_value: shipping cost for the item.
+    - freight_value: shipping cost for the item.

 Dimension Tables:
   Orders: